 Various departments are funded in different ways through the general fund, and each department uses the funds a bit differently.

 Proposition 2 exempts all SNAP eligible foods sold in the borough from sales tax, as well as essential utilities of residents for solely non-commercial use.
-These exemptions are specific, and sales tax reporting has not required this level of data be submitted by merchants to the CBJ.
+These exemptions are specific, and sales tax reporting has not required this level of data be submitted by merchants to CBJ.
 This means that a clear and clean calculation of the impact is impossible to predict.

 CBJ staff looked at available data and has estimated the annual sales tax revenue reduction will be approximately $11M, roughly $6M from food and $5M from utilities.
 It will take some time before actual data is collected to assess the accuracy of these estimations.